vita-student-projects/2dhumanposeestimation_gr1/README.md

 | [checkpoints/resnet_pruned.pt]      | __40.5__ |    64.7 |     38.9 |  23.2 |  45.7 |      45ms |   33ms |     9ms |  91.5MB |
 | [checkpoints/shufflenet_pruned2.pt] | __48.1__ |    72.1 |       48 |  21.5 |  55.2 |      36ms |   25ms |     9ms |  34.9MB |

-Remember that the `shufflenetv2k16` backbone was not trained on CrowPose, and was not able to give use any good results due incompatible heads, we therefore do not report its AP.
+Remember that the `shufflenetv2k16` backbone was not trained on CrowdPose, and was not able to give use any good results due to incompatible heads, we therefore do not report its AP.
 We do see however that the inference of its pruned version is slightly faster, as well as being more lightweight.

 A second observation that can be made is that the Swin backbone seems to reduce inference time.
 It makes for a heavier network and its AP is not really good, however.

-Finally, the pruned ResNet is slighlty faster and more leightweight than its counterpart ResNet50-Crowdpose, a promising result given the aim we set ourselves.
+Finally, the pruned ResNet is slightly faster and more lightweight than its counterpart ResNet50-Crowdpose, a promising result given the aim we set ourselves.
 The AP of ResNet50-CrowdPose and our pruned ResNet should probably not be compared, however: we pruned models pretrained on COCO, which gives them an unfair advantage.

 ## Conclusion